wiremock/wiremock.org/_site/docs/response-templating.md

 ## Customising and extending the template engine

-You can register custom Handlebars helpers can be registered using an extension point.
+You can register custom Handlebars helpers using an extension point.
 See [Adding Template Helpers](./extensibility/adding-template-helpers.md) for details.

 Similarly, you can register custom model data providers as extensions.
 See [Adding Template Model Data](./extensibility/adding-template-model-data.md) for details.